konrantos/mern-movie-app/README.md

 ## 📌 Description

-This is a fullstack movie web application built using the **MERN stack** (MongoDB, Express, React, Node.js).
+This is a fullstack movie web application built using the **MERN stack** (MongoDB, Express, React, Node.js) and TMDB API.
 It allows users to explore movies, manage favorites, leave comments, and gain XP through activity.

 ⚠️ The majority of the code (variable names, comments, UI content) is written in **Greek**, in accordance with the course standards.
 No translation or refactoring is intended at this time.